The CN is not following the xml schema definition when creating dataone exceptions

 Can we revisit changing the schema back to "pid"?

-#3 Updated by Rob Nahf over 4 years ago
+#3 Updated by Rob Nahf almost 6 years ago

 an adaptive strategy would be for synchronization to send the error xml using 'pid', and if a service failure on the call is returned, then to send using 'identifier', and learn / remember the Member Node's choice.